2010s in the United States

-2010s in United States history is the compiled history of major historical events and issues in the United States from January 1, 2010, through December 31, 2019.
+Events from the decade 2010s in the United States.

 Overview

 During this time period the United States experienced a wave of unprecedented political polarization and ongoing political debates such as climate change, voting rights, gun control, police misconduct, and immigration.
 The ongoing 2008 financial crisis dominated the early Obama presidency (2009–2017).
 Democrats held the majority in both houses of Congress and control of the presidency which enabled Obama to pass numerous landmark legislative pieces such as the Lily Ledbetter Fair Pay Act, Dodd-Frank, the Affordable Care Act (Obamacare), and the Don't Ask Don't Tell Repeal Act of 2011.
 Economic inequality and lack of accountability stemming from the financial crisis led to the 2011 Occupy Wall Street movement which quickly expanded into hundreds of American cities.
 The enactment of the Affordable Care Act generated both national support and backlash around the administration's effort to expand the federal government's role in healthcare.
 The United States Supreme Court ruled in Citizens United v.
 FEC that laws restricting campaign finance donations were unconstitutional leading to a nationwide argument and scholastic research on campaign finance reform and the impact corporations have in American democracy.
 Conservative opposition such as the Tea Party Movement coalesced and won the 2010 midterm elections in a landslide.
 Obama's approval ratings fluctuated prior to the 2012 presidential election due to factors such as the economy and opposition to Obamacare.
 The Obama administration recovered and won widespread public praise following the assassination of Osama bin Laden, the mastermind behind the 9/11 attacks, and a strong, co-ordinated response to Hurricane Sandy.
 Congress stalled on the administration's immigration reform agenda, prompting Obama to sign an executive order establishing the DACA program.
 Prior to the election, the administration was scrutinized for its response to the 2012 Benghazi terrorist attacks in which sitting US ambassador J. Christopher Stevens was assassinated.